TITUS-EVD/gallery-framework/README.md

 3) make from the UserDev/EventDisplay/ area: make -j8

 4) Run with `evd.py /path/to/art-root-file.root`.
 Add option `-s` to use the SBND geometry.
+Add option `-i` to use the ICARUS geometry.